-Although we are not a public listed company, we have engaged with the ESG initiative, based on selected, relevant and measurable standards.
-Any information in our ESG reports is shared with accurate, relevant data in full transparency and honesty.
+As we are not a public listed company, the ESG committee freely decides the context, scope and boundary of the company ESG report, but any information in the ESG report is shared with accurate, relevant data in full transparency and honesty.

 Availability of the report

-For a wider reach, DAP is working on a future dedicated website "www.DenisGroupESG.com" using Google neural translation which will allow the report to be made available in 14 languages.
-As the automatic translation may come with errors, it is important to note that legally, the only valid version is the English text.
+For a wider reach, DAP uses Google neural translation which allows for the report to be available in fourteen languages on the website "DenisGroupEsg.com".
+As automatic translation may come with errors, it is important to note that legally the only valid version is the English text.

-For inclusion purpose, the English version will also be available in the near future in audio format.
+For inclusion purpose, the English version will soon be available in audio format.

 Feedback & contact

 21 Tagore Lane,